 Readings: Heather Battaly (ed.), The Routledge Handbook of Virtue Epistemology (Routledge 2019), chapter 31 (Feminist virtue epistemology) and 33 (Virtue Epistemology and Collective Epistemology)

 Week 12: Discussion

 Vices and virtues to the trial: pick up your preferred epistemic vice or virtue, examine its contours (and dilemmas) and find (or produce) the best illustration for it.

 Weeks 13&14: Discussion of essay topics and format

 - Participation in class discussions, counting for 25% of the final mark

-- An end-of-term written essay or written test, counting for 75% of the final mark
+- An end-of-term written essay, counting for 75% of the final mark